 The CALOPUS protocol involves the recording videos of very simple ultrasound sweeps.
 We annotate the structures within the videos, and use this information to train Deep Learning models that can automatically recognise useful maternal and fetal anatomy, the placenta and amniotic fluid.
 Integral to this work is the development of metrics to assess quality of annotations and accelerating the labour-intensive process of human annotation with automated annotations.

-A CALOPUS could an important impact in low resource settings, where many women are unable to access an ultrasound scan.
+A CALOPUS device could have an important impact in low resource settings, where many women are unable to access an ultrasound scan.
 For more information see the study website https://eng.ox.ac.uk/calopus/

 Funding: co-funded by the Global Challenge Research Fund (GCRF) and the Engineering and Physical Sciences Research Council (EPSRC).